ClementNerma/SVDom/README.md

 ## Demo

-You can check the `test/index.html` file in the repository to see SVDom in action.
+You can check the `test/index.html` file in the repository to see SVDom in action (you can see it online at [this adress](https://clementnerma.github.io/SVDom/test/index.html)).

 # License